UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham_console_ssh_key.md

 ## 4. You are in

 Enjoy!
 You are in!
-To be precise, you are on a Rackham login node.
+To be precise, you are on a Rackham [login node](../cluster_guides/login_node.md).

-In a Rackham console environment:

-- Text display is limited to 50kBit/s.
-  This means that if you create a lot of text output, you will have to wait some time before you get your prompt back.
-- Cut, copy and paste work as usual.
-  Be careful to not copy-paste sensitive data!

 !!! note "How to behave on a login node"